 This wooden bunny was also purchased at Jo-Ann.

-I used chalk paint to give them both a base color that I knew I wanted to have show through the next coat of paint.
+I used Waverly Chalk Paint (Celery) to give them both a base color that I knew I wanted to have show through the next coat of paint.

 After the green paint was dry, I covered the crate with white chalk paint and used my palm sander to distress it.
 I added some brown shredded Easter grass as filler and topped it with craft moss.

 I gave the same paint and distressing job to the bunny.
 I wanted the green paint to show through to give it a worn look.
 Using just a little black paint, I added his eyes on each side.

 For his tail, I used soft yarn to make a pom pom and then hot glued it in place.

 Using a small piece of ribbon, I tied a bow and then hot glued it to the bunny.